akshaymankar/dhall-recursive-json/README.md

 ## What is this project?

 Doing recursion is dhall isn't really obvious.
-But with (Boehm Berducci Encoding)[https://github.com/dhall-lang/dhall-lang/wiki/How-to-translate-recursive-code-to-Dhall], it is possible to represent recursive data.
+But with [Boehm Berducci Encoding](https://github.com/dhall-lang/dhall-lang/wiki/How-to-translate-recursive-code-to-Dhall), it is possible to represent recursive data.
 The `dhall-to-json` tool still cannot convert this recursive data to json out of the box (or at least I couldn't figure it out).

 This tool is an extension on dhall-to-json, it adds a `JSON` type and a function called `toJSON` to make anything into a JSON.